blawson69/PurseStrings/README.md

 !ps --dist 146sp, 398gp
 ```

-The leftover coinage that remains when it cannot be evenly divided can either be dropped (so the players can decide amongst themselves who should receive the remainder) or given to a random Party Member.
-See the [drop](#--drop) command above.
-When leftover coins are dropped, this command will provide a GM-only "Give leftovers" link to conveniently call the `--add` command for the remaining coins.
-Select the recipient of the leftover coins and click the link.

 ---
 ### --add
 **GM Only** To add coinage to a character(s) Purse, simply pass it with the `--add` parameter.
 The following adds 10gp to each selected character: